Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?

 After the November shooting in Sutherland Springs, Texas, it was discovered that records of the shooter's Air Force court-martial conviction for domestic violence were not properly entered into the national background-check system for gun purchases, and if they had he would not have been able to legally obtain a gun.
 Changes to the background-check system were supported by the NRA, as well as Sen. John Cornyn of Texas, the No. 2 Republican in the Senate.

-In neither case, did action take place.
+In neither case did action take place.

 Asked about the lack of action on NBC's Meet The Press Sunday, Sen. James Lankford, R-Okla., said there may be measures that could be put in place to make it harder to get a gun for someone with the behavioral warning signs people saw in Cruz.
 He also noted, though, the high bar to limiting gun ownership due to the Second Amendment.